An Experimentally Informed Continuum Grain Boundary Model: Results and Discussion

 \subsection{Initial condition with a single, wide transition layer in a deep well}

 This case study focuses on the stability of a wide transition layer that is an idealized representation of a grain with high dislocation content.
-Such grains are often observed after heavy, inhomogeneous deformation, and have a continuously varying orientation \cite{HUMPHREYS200491,schwartz2009electron}.
+Such grains are often observed after heavy, inhomogeneous deformation and have a continuously varying orientation \cite{HUMPHREYS200491,schwartz2009electron}.

-The orientation profile in \fig{ThetaVsX_Cusp_Explicit_J1_RandomIC_E2_alpha_0p37_TT_22p41} is used as an initial condition, and on evolution using the CED function shows that the wide $\partial_x \theta=1.2$ transition layer at the left of the domain seems to persist in time.
+The orientation profile in \fig{Fig9c} is used as an initial condition, and on evolution using the CED function shows that the wide $\partial_x \theta=1.2$ transition layer at the left of the domain seems to persist in time.
 The transition layer has a width close to the size of the grains present in the system.
 Therefore, this transition layer may be interpreted as a grain with a continuously varying orientation formed by more than one subgrain boundary coming close to each other as a result of the equilibration process.

-\fig{ThetaVsX_cspline_explicit_J1_WideGB_gt_1p2_alpha_0p37_longrun_TT_483p54} shows an initial condition with a wide transition layer placed between two grains and corresponding results, on evolution using the SED function.
+\fig{Fig11a} shows an initial condition with a wide transition layer placed between two grains and corresponding results, on evolution using the SED function.
 The system equilibrates satisfying $max|(\theta^{t+dt}-\theta^{t})/dt|<1\times 10^{-14}$ at $t = 483$.
 Evolution using the CED function shows results similar to those for the SED function.

 \fig{EnergyVsTime_Cspline_Cusp_Combined_WideGB10_gt_1p2_a2_0p37_Explicit} shows the evolution of total energy of the system for both the SED and CED functions, and as in most cases, the equilibrium $\theta$ profile produced by the CED function has higher energy than the equilibrium $\theta$ profile produced by the SED function and this is achieved sooner.